irusri/geniesys/docs/administration/installation.md

 By starting the MAMP app you are also starting your Apache and MySQL server.
 You should now be able to reach your local server at ```http://localhost:8888```.

+By default, MAMP uses port 8888 for Apache and port 8889 for MySQL.
 It is convenient to change the MySQL and Apache ports to 3306 and 80 respectively to use default MySQL and Apache ports.

 [![](https://github.com/irusri/geniesys/blob/master/docs/images/mamp_settings.png?raw=true)](http://www.mamp.info/en/downloads/)